 Full Metal Jacket (FMJ)

-These are the most common type of bullet and consist of a soft core metal such as lead fully encapsulated by a harder metal such as copper.
+This is the most common type of bullet and consists of a soft metal core, such as lead fully encapsulated by a harder metal, such as copper.

 Hollow Point (HP)